 A chemical waste landfill was created with approval of the U.S. Atomic Energy Commission and utilized from the mid-1960's to 1987 as a burying ground for tritium, carbon-14 and other short-lived radioactive elements.
 The university also disposed of some chemicals at the site from 1979 to 1983.
-The Kansas Board of Regents has approved the plan to clean up the site, which has commenced in FY2011 and is estimated to be completed by FY2012 at a projected cost of approximately \$4 million.
+The Kansas Board of Regents approved the plan to clean up the site, which commenced in FY2011 and was substantially completed in FY2012.
+The project is expected to be completed by the end of FY2013 at a projected cost of approximately \$6 million.